Clare Short: Policy work with Cities Alliance

 Since 2006, Short has been a member of the Cities Alliance Policy Advisory Board and subsequently chaired the Policy Advisory Forum, described as a "platform for public discussion, debate and knowledge sharing" on urban poverty and the role of cities.

 Birmingham Mayoral candidate consideration

 In January 2011, Short expressed an interest in becoming a candidate for the Mayor of Birmingham, pending the outcome of a referendum on the creation of a directly-elected mayoralty in the city.
 Ultimately, the proposal was defeated at a public vote in May 2012.

 Ebor Lectures

 On 21 May 2008, Short gave a lecture as part of the Ebor Lectures 2008 Series entitled "Apocalypse Now – Global Equity and Sustainable Living, the Preconditions for Human Survival".
 She spoke of the need to end the "throw-away society".
 She considered the changing conception of the world since the 1960s and emphasised the need for us to consider the consequences of today's environmental concerns for the generations of the future.

+Keir Starmer

+Short was heavily critical of Keir Starmer as prime minister, saying his government was "not a Labour government".
+In January 2026, she told the New Statesman that "there's no place for people like me in Starmer's Labour".